Registered Student Organizations

 Complete the "Get Involved Consultation Form" to schedule a one-on-one consultation with an Involvement Specialist for personalized involvement suggestions and organization recommendations.

 Follow this cycle to ensure your organization remains compliant throughout the academic year.
 If any of these are incomplete your organization will be unable to participate in various campus activities and could lose campus recognition.

-- August-May: Two members attend State Mandated Risk Management Training (SMRMT)
+- August-May: Two members attend State Mandated Risk Management Training (SMRMT) and Submit Compliance Documentation

 - January: Submit Your Fall/Winter Disclosure of Solicitation Form